Wyoming County Data and Trends

 Formed in 1841, rural Wyoming County lies in the southwest corner of the Finger Lakes Region.
 Wyoming is home to a large portion of the picturesque Letchworth State Park, as well as the notorious Attica State Prison.
-The county has had the greatest decline in population since 2000, yet its tourism website boasts of being home to “more cows than people.”
-Wyoming’s total number of jobs has remained flat since 2001, and its unemployment rate is higher than the state, nation, and region as a whole.
-However, bright spots include high student performance on some state tests, the highest graduation rate in the region, and steep drops in crime rates since 2000.
+The county has had one of the greatest decline in population since 2000, and its tourism website boasts of being home to “more cows than people.”
+Wyoming’s unemployment rate is a bit higher than the state, nation, and region as a whole.
+However, jobs have increased, crime rates have fallen sharply since 2000, and the county has the highest graduation rate in the region.

 Similar to other counties in the upstate region, Wyoming has experienced substantial declines in its number of youths and young adults, as well as growth in its older population:

-- The number of Wyoming residents between the ages of 60 and 84 grew by 34% from 2000 to 2014, in line with the increase for the region and slightly less than the national increase.
-The share of adults aged 85 and older grew by 10%, a much smaller increase than the state, nation, and region.
+- The number of Wyoming residents between the ages of 60 and 84 grew by 37% from 2000 to 2015, in line with the increase for the region and less than the national increase.
+The share of adults aged 85 and older grew by only 8%, a much smaller increase than the state, nation, and region.